ha5ha6/judy_blog/_pages/about.md

 Using this platform, I developed efficient **policy-search** algorithms for investigating a range of embodied behaviors, including self-standing, vision-based navigation, foraging and genetic information exchange between multiple agents (mating).
 Together, these behaviors enabled autonomous agents to interact and organize into simple multi-agent societies inspired by living creatures.

-These experiences convinced me that intelligent behavior is best studied in embodied systems, where interaction with the physical world plays an essential role in shaping learning and behavior.
+These experiences convinced me that intelligent behavior cannot be understood independently of the body and the environment in which it develops.
+I believe that embodied intelligence emerges through the continuous interaction among an agent's body, perception, action, learning, and the physical environment.
+Different embodiments naturally give rise to different forms of intelligence because they experience and act upon the world in fundamentally different ways.

 **Motivation and Reinforcement Learning**